Skip to main content

 AspectLiraglutideVIP (Vasoactive Intestinal Peptide)

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Intranasal is most common for inflammatory conditions.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Intranasal is most common for inflammatory conditions.
 Subcutaneous injection also used.
 Must be stored cold and protected from light.

 Best For